cocos2d/cocos2d-objc/README.md

    * Bug fixed for Siri dictation.
    * CCWarnings are fixed.
    * CCRenderTexture shader is now forwarded to sprite.
+   * Most of the private heads in core cocos2d are now merged with public ones.
+It is done due to maintaing cocos2d reputation as a very customizable engine.

 Features
 -------------